 If you want to prevent bulk emails from going to the spam folder, consider using a third-party email service provider.
 Services such as Mailchimp and Constant Contact can handle high-volume email sends, increasing the chance of your emails reaching the inboxes.

 Another way to prevent ISPs from marking your emails as spam is to use a branded email address.
 Instead of using a free email address such as Gmail or Yahoo, use a professional email address with your domain name.
 For instance, email@example.com.

 Hostinger offers a free business email with all web hosting plans.
 If you only need email hosting, premium email solutions provide more features and have higher sending volumes.
 You can get business email hosting from most trusted providers.

 2. Website Accessibility via IP Address

 Sometimes you might need to access your website via its IP address.
-For example, if you want to start building your website without buying a domain name – simply type in your dedicated IP in the browser’s address bar.
+For example, if you want to start building your website without purchasing a domain name – simply type in your dedicated IP in the browser’s address bar.

 With a dedicated IP address, you also have direct access to your website’s files through FTP (File Transfer Protocol) or a web browser.
 It means you can view your website even when your DNS records are still on propagation – which can take up to 48 hours.